IBM/cp4waiops-samples/aiops-cognos-analytics/schemas/README.md

 # Schemas

-Schemas for reporting in Cloud Pak for AIOps using Cognos Analytics with DB2
+Schemas for reporting in IBM Cloud Pak for AIOps using Cognos Analytics with DB2

 ## Before installing